jeff1evesque/puppet-demonstration/README.md

 ```

 Though, the implemented [install scripts](https://github.com/jeff1evesque/puppet-demonstration/tree/master/install_scripts)
- can be used to provision vagrant, it can be run in production-like systems.
+ can be used to provision vagrant, it can be run on production-like systems.
  However, some assumptions are required.
 For example,
  [`install_foreman`](https://github.com/jeff1evesque/puppet-demonstration/blob/7f08b038c1d9b54c2a464e6f8dc7c85834e25d2b/install_scripts/install_foreman#L23-L27)
  assumes the containing virtual machine, has a defined [proxy](https://en.wikipedia.org/wiki/Proxy_server):